htfab/asicle/verilog/dv/README.md

 	$display("LA Test 1 started");
 	```

-* Then, the firmware configures the logic analyzer (LA) probes `[31:0]` as inputs to the management SoC to monitor the counter value, and configure the logic analyzer probes `[63:32]` as outputs from the management SoC (inputs to the user_proj_example) to set the counter initial value.
+* Then, the firmware configures the logic analyzer (LA) probes `[31:0]` as inputs to the management SoC to monitor the counter value, and configure the logic analyzer probes `[63:32]` as outputs from the management SoC (inputs to the user_project) to set the counter initial value.
 This is done by writing to the LA probes enable registers.
 Note that the output enable is active low, while the input enable is active high.
 Every channel can be configured for input, output, or both independently.

 	```c